 Analysis of ARV drug levels will provide an objective estimate of average adherence over a time period that varies with the matrix assessed.
-Plasma and lysed PBMC samples will be prepared in the LL and shipped to HPTN NL for Pharmacology studies.
+Plasma and lysed PBMC samples will be prepared in the LL and shipped to HPTN LC for Pharmacology studies.
 Specific information regarding sample preparation will be detailed in the SSP Manual.
-The levels of TFV and FTC in plasma and FTC-TP and TFV-DP in lysed PBMCs will be monitored at Weeks 8, 26 and 52.
+The levels of TFV and FTC in plasma and FTC-TP and TFV-DP in lysed PBMCs will be monitored at Weeks 8, 26 and 52 but may be limited to a subset of these samples.
 The specimens will be analyzed in batches at the end of the study, and will not be used for adherence counseling during this study.
 These assessments will be performed using assays that are approved and monitored through periodic proficiency testing (where available) by the Clinical Pharmacology Quality Assurance Committee (CPQA).